digitalhabitat/gardenbot/systems/localization-sysytem/gnss-rtk/usb-gnss-setup.md

 sudo apt install rtklib
 ```

 1. Attempt to receive RTK corrections.
-Note the placeholders for the required parameters are environment variables. [[#Environment Variables]] discusses details on how to set these up so you don't have to remember them.
+Note the ==placeholders for the required parameters== are environment variables. [[#Environment Variables]] discusses details on how to set these up so you don't have to remember them.

  - Single Site